 You are here

-Bentley and its media partner, Bloomberg Radio, broadcast its third segment in an ongoing series during Bloomberg’s “Taking Stock” radio program on Friday, January 16.
+Bentley and its media partner, Bloomberg Radio, broadcast its latest segment in an ongoing series during Bloomberg’s “Taking Stock” program on Friday, March 20.